 Most times we want to feel that our suffering is a bona fide experience, meaning it’s just what any normal person would feel in our shoes.
 We go around looking for evidence that we’re entitled to suffer, that we have no choice in the matter, while we try to enlist sympathizers to justify our distress.
 This is the default position of the unevolved person.
 Before we realize what’s happening, we’ve become chronic complainers, injustice collectors, and jailers of our own free spirit.
 Obviously, inner freedom is curtailed when we’re tangled in such conflicts and feeling oppressed by their negative reverberations.

 A rising level of consciousness fortifies our intelligence, enabling us to see ourselves and all life more objectively, while making us more capable of producing pleasure from life’s everyday experiences.
 With such inner freedom, human nature matures and free will comes along for the ride.

-The essential knowledge of depth psychology is discussed in Peter Michaelson’s e-book, Freedom From Self-Sabotage: How to Stop Being Our Own Worst Enemy (revised 2011 Edition), available at www.WhyWeSuffer.com as a PDF file.
-The 1999 paperback version is also available.
+The essential knowledge of depth psychology is discussed in Peter Michaelson’s book, Freedom From Self-Sabotage: How to Stop Being Our Own Worst Enemy (revised 2015 Edition), available at amazon.com.